Basic Cisco Show Commands

 Test Your Knowledge

-Why should show running-config output be handled carefully?
+Why must show running-config output be handled carefully when collected for a ticket?

 A